alexcaughman/iteration_station/README.md

 So how strong are the relationships?

-To answer this, we calculated the correlation coefficient of accidents and precipitation in the same zip codes as above.
-The calculated correlations differed by zip code but generally show a weak positive correlation of precipitation to accident count.
+To answer this, we calculated the correlation coefficient of accidents and precipitation in the same zip codes as above, and found overall that precipitation has a weak positive correlation to number of accidents.
+This will be explored in the section addressing other weather factors.

 ## What types of traffic incidents are affected by weather?

 Our dataset was somewhat limited in the variation of traffic incident data available.
 The dataset did include the number of traffic accidents, as well as a severity index of the traffic accidents.
 The severity index did not quantify the accidents in any more meaningful way than just count.
+We concluded this as most of the data fell into only 2 categories: Severity 2 and Severity 3.
+However, what these severity levels actually signify was open to some level of interpretation.
 Therefore, we used count of accidents per day as our metric for analysis.

-We also tried to evaluate interstates vs surface streets in our analysis, but due to the volume of traffic carried on our interstate system, interstate crashes vastly outnumbered surface street accidents.
+We also tried to evaluate interstate accidents vs residential street accidents in our analysis, but due to the volume of traffic carried on our interstate system, interstate crashes vastly outnumbered residential street accidents.

 This will be further discussed in the last section of this document.